Krsmanovic-S/Complete-Inventory-Documentation/README.md

 Here we have our tooltip that shows up when we hover over the slots.
 Its purely cosmetical and its only purpose is to display appropriate item information to the user.
 Each inventory has one instance of this widgets and the slots just update it and make it visible/hidden when necessary.
 Customize this in the UMG editor to your liking, I've included a basic design but you should tailor it to your needs.

-* The tooltip uses a map variable from the [Inventory Class](#inventory_component) to represent the stats as text in a certain format.
-If you want them to display as percentages make sure to add it to the ${\color{orange}InitializeTooltipMap()}$ method in the inventory class
+* The tooltip uses a method from the **Helper Functions** class to get the appropriate infromation for display, this includes a map where the first part is the stat name and the second its value
-* Stat creation is done by creating WGB Individual Stat widgets for every single stat, this widget is just a simple text block

 This tooltip widget is only created once per inventory and just updated depending on which slot we are hovering over.
 Slots are responsibe for calling methods in this widget in order to update its display.

 <a name="drag_and_drop"></a>